 Former Adjunct Senior Fellow, Defense Program

 Associate Professor, Cyber & Innovation Policy Institute (CIPI), Naval War College

-Dr. Nina Kollars is Associate Professor in the Cyber & Innovation Policy Institute (CIPI) within the Naval War College.
+Dr. Nina Kollars is a former adjunct senior fellow for the Defense Program.
+Associate Professor in the Cyber & Innovation Policy Institute (CIPI) within the Naval War College.
 Kollars is a scholar of future warfighting, military technological change, innovation, cybersecurity, and cyber warfare/information operations.
 She also provides analysis on cyber wargaming and education.
 She holds a PhD in Political Science from The Ohio State University, an MA in International Affairs from the Elliott School at George Washington University.
 Kollars has served as a fellow at a number of military institutes to include: Brute Krulak Center at Marine Corps University, the Special Operations Journal, and the Modern War Institute at USMA.
 She is a senior analyst for the Congressional Cyber Solarium Commission, and manages the CIPI Gravely Directed Research Program at the Naval War College.
 Kollars is a published security studies scholar, a public speaker, and writer.
 She has spoken at: DefCon hacking conference, SXSW, the National Security Council, CyCon, TEDx, and RUSI.
 Kollars holds a TS//SCI.
 She is also a certified bourbon steward.

 Recent Publications & News

 In The NewsThe shipping supply chain is stressed from Covid.
 That makes it ripe for hackers.

 Press NoteCNAS Responds: Assessing Biden's Interim National Security Strategy